 In our simulations, we assumed that ZSOFT and ZHARD were genetically independent traits, but in reality they could be genetically correlated owing to pleiotropy or linkage disequilibrium (Walsh and Lynch 2018).
 Direct selection on one would then cause a correlated (indirect) response in the other, and their evolutionary trajectories would no longer be independent.
 Pleiotropy could be modelled in future extensions by allowing some fraction of the total number of loci to be shared among the traits (e.g., Castellani et al. 2015; Kane et al. 2022).
 Even if the traits are independent at a genetic level, however, selection on ZHARD can still influence the strength of selection on ZSOFT.
 For example, if the deviation between ZHARD and the optimum increases owing to environmental change or influx of maladapted genotypes, this will reduce average survivorship and hence population productivity.
 This, in turn, will weaken soft selection because fewer recruits now compete for spawning slots.
 Such an effect was apparent in the Baseline simulations set 2, where no selection on ZSOFT occurred for the first 25 generations or so, during which the population was strongly maladapted (following an assumed step change in the environment), because RPS was less than 1.
-Once RPS was restored by evolutionary rescue to >1 (via evolution of ZHARD), soft selection kicked back in (Fig. 2C).
+Once RPS was restored by evolutionary rescue to >1 (via evolution of ZHARD), soft selection was again observed (Fig. 2C).
 The outcomes would be more complex if ZSOFT and ZHARD were genetically correlated, as soft selection would then have indirect consequences for hard selection, whilst hard selection would have both direct and indirect consequences for soft selection.

 Acute intrusion of maladapted invaders had similar consequences to a sudden shift in the optimum caused by environmental change in the absence of intrusion.
 That is, ZHARD was dragged away from the optimum, such that directional selection on ZHARD, and potential evolutionary rescue, then ensued.
 The key difference, however, was that intrusion altered the competitive dynamics whenever ZSOFT of intruders and locals was different.
 When the intruders were competitively inferior (ZSOFTintruders<ZSOFTlocals), many of them simply failed to spawn, and hence the demographic penalty on the admixed population owing to maladaptation of ZHARD was much lower, relative to a scenario where intruders and locals were competitively equal (Fig.3).
 In contrast, competitive superiority of intruders over locals exacerbated maladaptation and increased extinction risk.
 These effects scaled, in turn, with the degree to which intruders were locally maladapted (differed in mean ZHARD) relative to locals (Fig.S6).
 Similar results were found in our chronic intrusion scenarios, except that “genetic extinction” rather than demographic extinction was more likely to occur when the intruders were competitively superior (Figs. 5&6).
 The productivity (recruits per spawner) of the admixed population was still greatly depressed in the chronic intrusion scenarios, however, relative to cases where intruders were competitively inferior or equal.